sara-sabr/ITStrategy/_pages/en/capabilities.md

 1-7 (strongly agree to strongly disagree)
 Ideal: Strongly agree

-- In my team monitoring and controlling phase is mostly to track applications and infrastructure in order to guide business decisions
+- In my team data from application performance monitoring tools is used to make business decisions
   a.
 Strongly Agree (Ideal)
   b.
 Agree
   c.
 Undecided